 6) Remove Stains ASAP

 Have you ever sat down to dinner and spilled something on the floor?
 If you’re anything like me you’ll give it a quick clean at the time, finish off dinner, then come back to the stain later for a proper clean.

 Acting on a stain as fast as possible gives you the best chance of removal.
 Minutes count especially for some of the more common stains such as,

 - Red wine Stains

 Different stains require different cleaning procedures which we cant cover in this post but you can get some great tips on this page >> Removal procedures for different carpet stains

 7) Consider a No Shoes Policy

-Asking your family members and guests to remove their shoes on arrival in a sure fire way to minimize stains and keep the carpet looking good.
+Asking your family members and guests to remove their shoes on arrival in a sure-fire way to minimize stains and keep the carpet looking good.
 Nearly all stains are caused by accident and walking mess through the house is no exception.
 Anyone with kids knows this.
-They could have walked through the entire house before they realise they’ve had mud on their shoes the entire time.
+They could have walked through the entire house before they realize they’ve had mud on their shoes the entire time.